Inergy-Tech-Corp/PDFMerger/README.md

 - Update

-I tested with PHP 7.1 on my local machine and it still works.
+Successfully tested with PHP 8.1.

 ## Support of PDF 1.5 and PDF 1.6